peddakasowmya/shellscripting/readme.md

 ###whenever you design anything, make sure that piece of automation should work in all other environments as well (prod, non-prod, qa, dev)

+#Best practices to be followed for a better automation:

+1) Always consider something as working if it works multiple times
+2) try to avoid the repetetive code and use functions as much as possible to avoid duplication